LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

 Digital platform for preserving and disseminating rural knowledge and technical projects of CET N°26 students from Ingeniero Jacobacci.

+## 🎯 Core Features

+### Project Catalog
+- Comprehensive project database with detailed information
+- Integration of technical analyses, such as satellite data monitoring (NDVI)
+- Project relationships and dependencies tracking
+- File attachments and documentation management

 ---

 ## 🛠️ Tech Stack & Architecture